jfspps/Data-Structures-and-Algorithms/19_The_Stack.md

 2. a + (b * c)
 3. (a + (b * c))

+This is not how a compiler assigns parentheses as such.
 One then converts the infix expression into a prefix expression, reading left-to-right, as:

 1. (a + [*bc])
 2. `+a *bc`